Country Walk median real estate price is $401,721, which is less expensive than 77.8% of New Jersey neighborhoods and 44.6% of all U.S. neighborhoods.

 In addition, one of the most interesting things about the Country Walk neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 51.3% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 96.3% of the neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Country Walk neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Country Walk neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 40.6% of the households here have four, five, or more cars.
 That is more cars per household than in 98.4% of the neighborhoods in the nation.

 Furthermore, one of the notable things about Country Walk is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.